DoniNP/GetCleanData/Codebook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 ## Works to Clean up Data
 1.a.
-Importing the data from the source on the Internet 1.b.
+Importing the data from the source on the Internet<br />
+1.b.
 Study the instruction of the file to understand more about the scattered data, then merge the data.
 For each test and train is rbind()-ed.
-Then, among the x, y, and subject, all are cbind()-ed
+Then, among the x, y, and subject, all are cbind()-ed<br />
 2.a.
-Selecting the mean and standard deviation subset, by using grep 2.b.
-Extracting only the requested measurement, producing a new subData.
+Selecting the mean and standard deviation subset, by using grep.<br />
+2.b.
+Extracting only the requested measurement, producing a new subData.<br />
 3.a.
-Importing the activity labels from "activity_labels.txt”, namely actLabels.
+Importing the activity labels from "activity_labels.txt”, namely actLabels.<br />
 3.b.
-Generating the name of the activities from the 2nd column of the subData created from 2.b.
+Generating the name of the activities from the 2nd column of the subData created from 2.b.<br />
 3.c.
-Renaming the 2nd column of the subData with 3.b.
+Renaming the 2nd column of the subData with 3.b.<br />
 4.a.
 Learning from the instruction on the data set.
-Rename any abbreviation in the variable using sub() *”t” as prefix, stands for "time"
+Rename any abbreviation in the variable using sub()<br />
+  * ”t” as prefix, stands for "time"
-  *”f” as prefix, stands for "frequency"
+  * ”f” as prefix, stands for "frequency"
-  *"Acc" stands for "Accelerometer"
+  * "Acc" stands for "Accelerometer"
-  *”Gyro" stands for "Gyroscope"
+  * ”Gyro" stands for "Gyroscope"
-  *”Mag" stands for "Magnitude"
+  * ”Mag" stands for "Magnitude"
   * "BodyBody" is redundant, better to replace it by "Body" 5.a.
-Use aggregation to extract the requested data,combining third column until the end, and group by the subData$subject and subData$activity, and apply mean function.
+Use aggregation to extract the requested data,combining third column until the end, and group by the subData$subject and subData$activity, and apply mean function.<br />
 5.b.
-Use the write.table to make a .txt file from the data extracted from 5.a.
+Use the write.table to make a .txt file from the data extracted from 5.a.<br />

 ## Result
 The result is a TidyData.txt, combination of subject and activity, followed with the mean and standard deviation of all variables.